NethermindEth/starknet.go/examples/deploy/README.md

 For the transfer operation, an account is already deployed on testnet at this address : `0x0024e9f35c5d6a14dcbb3f08be5fb7703e76611767266068c521fe8cba27983c`

+Note:

-Note:  you have to deploy one manually and setting the `predeployedContract` variables to the account contract address if you want to run the program with devnet.
+If you run the program with a devnet instance, you have to deploy an account manualy and set the `predeployedContract` value with the deployed account address.

 ## Providing ethereum to the deployed account